PyPlanet/PyPlanet/docs/source/index.rst

 * App: Sector Times, Compare your checkpoint time against your local or dedimania record.
 (Trackmania).
 * App: Dynamic Pointlimit, Royal point limit adjustment based on the number of players.
 (Shootmania Royal).

-Do you want to install PyPlanet, head towards our :doc:`Getting Started Manual </intro/index>`
+Do you want to install PyPlanet, head towards our :doc:`Getting Started Manual </intro/index>`.
+Want to see PyPlanet in action, head to :ref:`screenshots-ref`.

 The code is open source, and `available on GitHub`_.